sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 5.2.1.Trusted Roles

+Sectigo has defined Trusted Roles for the personnel who design, build, develop, implement, operate, and maintain its CA Infrastructure and Network Equipment.
+Each Trusted Role has its responsibilities, privileges, and access documented.
 Trusted roles are assigned by senior members of the management team who decide permissions with signed authorizations being archived.

-The list of personnel appointed to trusted roles is maintained and reviewed annually.
+The list of personnel appointed to Trusted Roles is maintained and reviewed annually.

-The functions and duties performed by persons in trusted roles are distributed so that a lone person cannot subvert the security and trustworthiness of PKI operations.
-All personnel in trusted roles must be free from conflicts of interest that might prejudice the impartiality of Sectigo PKI operations.
+The functions and duties performed by persons in Trusted Roles are distributed so that a lone person cannot subvert the security and trustworthiness of PKI operations.
+All personnel in Trusted Roles must be free from conflicts of interest that might prejudice the impartiality of Sectigo PKI operations.

-Persons acting in trusted roles are only allowed to access a CMS after they are authenticated using a method approved as being suitable for the control of PIV‐I Hardware.
+Sectigo ensures personnel assigned to a Trusted Role act only within the scope of their Trusted Role(s) when performing responsibilities, using privileges, or using access assigned to that Trusted Role.

+Sectigo ensures personnel assigned to Trusted Roles that are authorized to access or authenticate to CA Infrastructure and/or Network Equipment use unique authentication credentials created by or assigned to the authorized individual.

 #### 5.2.1.1.CA Administrators